-- Crocidolite fibers were the most common amphiboles.
-They usually displayed blue hues but ranged from lavender to green.
+- Crocidolite fibers were the most common amphiboles. re the most common amphiboles.
+They usually display blue hues, but range from lavender to green in color.

-- Amosite fibers were abundant but not often used in building products.
-Most amosite raw materials were called “brown” asbestos.
+- Amosite fibers ware abundant, but not often used in building products.
+Most amosite raw materials are called “brown” asbestos.

-- Tremolite fibers, used for making pipes, had a greenish tinge.
+- Tremolite fibers, used for making pipes, have a greenish tinge.

-- Anthophyllite fibers were also uncommon.
-They seldom showed up in ACM except where specific locations made using anthophyllite economical.
+- Anthophyllite fibers are also uncommon.
+They seldom showed up in asbestos-containing materials except when it was cheaper to rely on these fibers.

 Products With Asbestos-Containing Materials

-Asbestos-based product production took off once steam generating capabilities increased.
-Steam power changed the industrialized world.
-It made mechanized equipment viable on a commercial scale and was at the heart of manufacturing processes, power generation grids and transportation systems.
+Asbestos-based product production took off with the advent of steam power.
+It made mechanized equipment viable on a commercial scale, and was at the heart of manufacturing processes, power generation grids and transportation systems.

-Asbestos products were central to insulating, isolating and stabilizing all infrastructure forums.
+Asbestos products were central to insulating and stabilizing many different buildings and vehicles.

-Steam-powered and other high-temperature inventions first used asbestos materials to prevent injuring workers and causing fires.
+High-temperature inventions powered by steam first used asbestos materials to prevent fires.
 Once asbestos proved a stable and durable material, it found its way into building construction products.
-It’s safe to say that most construction materials made from 1920 to 1980 had some asbestos content.
+It’s safe to say that most construction materials made from 1930s to the early 1980s had some asbestos content.

 Construction products using the highest asbestos content were: